web-padawan/awesome-lit/README.md

 ## Inspired Solutions

 These libraries do not depend on lit-html, but are inspired by some of its concepts.
-They use `html` and `css` tagged template literals, and leverage the benefits of the same or similar [IDE Plugins](#ide-plugins) for syntax highlighting.
+They use `html` tagged template literal, and leverage the benefits of the same [IDE Plugins](#ide-plugins) for syntax highlighting.

 - [hybrids](https://github.com/hybridsjs/hybrids) - UI library for creating Web Components with simple and functional API.
 - [lit-ntml](https://github.com/motss/lit-ntml) - Lightweight and modern templating for SSR in Node.js, inspired by lit-html.
 - [htm](https://github.com/developit/htm) - Hyperscript Tagged Markup: JSX alternative using standard tagged templates, with compiler support.
 - [lite-html](https://github.com/ruphin/lite-html) - A modern replacement for VirtualDOM rendering engines.
-- [lit-css](https://github.com/lit-styles/lit-styles/tree/master/packages/lit-css#readme) - A tool to distribute styles via ES modules.

 ## Other awesome resources